-Ephemeral-REQ-07: The conceptual changes to NETCONF
+Ephemeral-REQ-08: The conceptual changes to NETCONF

-- 1. protocol version support for I2RS modifications (e.g. I2RS version 1) - 2. support for ephemeral model scope indication - which indicates whether a module is an ephemeral-only module, mixed config module (ephemeral and config), mixed derived state (ephemeral and config). - 3. multiple message support supports the I2RS "all or nothing" concept ([I-D.ietf-i2rs-architecture] section 7.9) which is the same as NETCONF "roll-back-on-error". - 4. support for the following transports protocol supported: "TCP", "SSH", "TLS", and non-secure transport (see [I-D.ietf-i2rs-protocol-security-requirements] section 3.2 in requirements SEC-REQ-09 and SEC-REQ-11 for details).
-NETCONF should be able to expand the number of secure transport protocols supported as I2RS may add additional transport protocols. - 5. ability to restrict insecure transport support to specific portions of a data models marked as valid to transfer via insecure protocol. - ephemeral state overwriting of configuration state MUST be 6. controlled by the following policy knobs (as defined by [I-D.ietf-i2rs-architecture] section 6.3 and 6.3.1): - \ ephemeral configuration overwrites local configuration (true/ false; normal value: true), and - \ Update of local configuration value supercedes and overwrites the ephemeral configuration (true/false; normal value: false). - 7.
-The ephemeral overwriting to local configuration described in (8) above is considered to be the composite of all ephemeral values by all clients.
-Some may consider this approach as a single pane of glass for ephemeral state. - The ephemeral state must support notification of write conflicts 8. using the priority requirements defined in section 3.7 below in requirements Ephemeral-REQ-09 through Ephemeral-REQ-14).
+- 1. protocol version support for I2RS modifications - (e.g. I2RS version 1) - support for ephemeral model scope indication which indicates 2. whether a module is an ephemeral-only module or mixed ephemeral config (ephemeral + config), mixed derived state (ephemeral and opstate). - multiple message support supports the I2RS "all or nothing" 3. concept ([I-D.ietf-i2rs-architecture] section 7.9) which is the same as NETCONF "roll-back-on-error". - support for the following transports protocol supported: "TCP", 4.
+"SSH", "TLS", and non-secure transport (see [I-D.ietf-i2rs-protocol-security-requirements] section 3.2 in requirements SEC-REQ-09 and SEC-REQ-11 for details).
+NETCONF should be able to expand the number of secure transport protocols supported as I2RS may add additional transport protocols. - 5. ability to restrict non-secure transport support to specific portions of a data models marked as valid to transfer via insecure protocol. - 6. ephemeral state overwriting of configuration state MUST be controlled by the following policy knobs (as defined by [I-D.ietf-i2rs-architecture] section 6.3 and 6.3.1):